 So, who should I talk to?
 If I need to talk a situation through, I need to find a person who has no relationship with my partner, preferably a professional who can listen to me.
 That professional can also help me to make the best decisions of what is to do in a situation looking at it from a neutral outside perspective.
 A professional coach or counsellor can teach me how to successfully speak to my partner, set boundaries and have my needs met.

 Of course this sort of destructive dynamic does not only occur when a love relationship is in a crisis.
-I have come across several mothers in my life who complain to one child about the other child.
+I have come across several mothers who complain to one child about the other child.
 Some mothers have this down to an art.
-They will call up one daughter to complain about the other daughter or the children of the other daughter.
+They will call up one sibling to complain about the other sibling or the children of the other one.
 Usually, it is also part of this dynamic, to switch allies.
-Tomorrow, the mother might be dissatisfied with that daughter and complain to the other one instead.
+Tomorrow, the mother might be dissatisfied with that sibling and complain to the other one instead.
 We can all see that this is not a healthy dynamic.
-It destroys the trust between the sisters and at the same time the trust between mother and daughters.
+It destroys the trust between the siblings and at the same time the trust between mother their daughters or sons.

 So, don’t complain about somebody behind their back!
 If you have an issue with your partner, or another family member, seek out a calm and non-violent communication with the appropriate person.
 If you need a professional to coach you, use that resource.
 Then sit down with that partner and work it out together, without pulling other people into the relationship who are bound to side with one or the other.
 Can you move beyond right and wrong?
 Instead of making it a question of blame or of who is right and who is wrong, you can both be honest with your feelings and needs and find creative solutions to your problems.

 If you are enjoying my posts you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
 Click the follow button in the right hand corner of your screen.